Landscape Architecture Community Outreach Centre

 Students usually document their design ideas in the form of sketches, conceptual plans and reports.
 They do not prepare working drawings for construction purposes.
 Based on the issues associated with each project, we encourage cooperative work with faculty and students in other programs on campus, drawing on expertise in related fields such as ecology, engineering, rural planning and development, and environmental assessment.

-Dr. Martin Holland, Landscape Architecture Community Outreach Coordinator
+Prof. Steven Clarke, Landscape Architecture Community Outreach Coordinator

 Landscape Architecture Program